brunaqmw/Airbnb-San-Francisco-Private-Rooms/README.md

 After closely observing those boxplots, outliers were removed together as well as NA values.
 Those boxplots now present a cleaner organization of the PrivateRooms.csv data.

+Data frames were created for each variable.
+A clean_data.csv file was created with a data frame including all variables after cleaning their boxplots and reorganizing the data in a way all observations will match.

-##MAKE NUMERICAL NEIBORHOODS, CATEGORICAL, 1-10, PUTTING THE SIMILARS TOGETHER. rUN A LINEAR REGRESSION MODEL ON IT.
+##MAKE NUMERICAL NEIBORHOODS, CATEGORICAL, 1-10, PUTTING THE SIMILARS TOGETHER.
+RUN A LINEAR REGRESSION MODEL ON IT.